Learning to Care for the Spirit

 Internships

-North – Robbinsdale Hospital is offering a part-time, 16 week-long/25 hours per week unit of CPE that will run August 26 – December 18, 2024.
-Students will serve as hospital chaplains 16 hours/week and have 9 hours of education time each week.
+North – Robbinsdale Hospital is offering a part-time unit (24 hours/week) for interns who have previous CPE.
+The unit will run August 25 to December 19, 2025.
+Students will serve as hospital chaplains 16 hours/week and have 8 hours of education time each week and an hour of individual supervisory consultation.
+Unit tuition is $750.

-North – Robbinsdale Hospital is offering an extended unit of CPE that will run from January 6 to May 23, 2025.
-The group will meet one day per week for 5 hours, TBD.
-Students will serve as hospital chaplains covering day and weekend shifts for an additional 15 hours a week for a 20 hour/week program.
+North – Robbinsdale Hospital is offering a half-time (20 hours/week) extended unit of CPE that will run from Feb 3 to June 19, 2026.
+The group will meet one day per week for 5 hours, time and day TBD.
+Students will serve as hospital chaplains covering day and weekend shifts for an additional 15 hours a week.

-Students will provide on-call chaplain coverage during daytime/evening hours.
-Overnight coverage is provided by chaplain residents.
+Interns and residents will provide on-call chaplain coverage during regularly scheduled daytime/evening/weekend hours.
+Overnight coverage is provided by chaplain residents and staff chaplains.
 Clinical shifts are negotiable.
 Expectations for the weekly didactic sessions include (but are not limited to):

 Individual consultation is scheduled once every two weeks.
 There is no application fee.
-The unit tuition is $750.
+The unit tuition for internship is $750.

 If you are interested, please contact Kim Goodman at kim.goodman@northmemorial.com.
 Applications can be sent to CPE@northmemorial.com.